plotters-rs/guide/src/basic/basic_data_plotting.md

 In this section, let's use Plotters to produce different types of Plotting.
 Generally speaking, the API `ChartContext::draw_series` provides the functionality to draw any types of chart.
-In the following parts, let's dicuss how to use it to render different types of plots.
+In the following parts, let's discuss how to use it to render different types of plots.

 ## Line series

-The following code demostrate how to draw a line series with Plotters
+The following code demonstrate how to draw a line series with Plotters

 ```rust
 use plotters::prelude::*;